-Focuses on the functions of the producer while undertaking the development of a feature film, television program, or corporate video.
-Includes drafting a treatment, securing a property, creating a budget and schedule, and launching an actual project.
-Prerequisite: MCOM536 or permission of the instructor.
+Students take on all the functions of the producer while undertaking the development of a feature film or television program.
+In addition to drafting a treatment, securing a property, and creating a budget and schedule, students develop a project that could become a feature production while attending the university or upon graduation.
+Prerequisite: MCOM440 or MCOM535 or permission of the instructor.